 - Authorization letter from the applicants to the MM2H ministry authorizing them to independently verify the submitted application documents.

 It is highly recommended that applicants acquire a high quality Malaysia My Second Home agent to submit the application on their behalf.
 There are a lot of MM2H agents in Malaysia and it is important to choose carefully.
-As a result, your agent will not just be looking to shuffle some papers and collect a paycheck.
-It is imperative that the Malaysia My Second Home Agent that you procure is intimately familiar with your situation.
+As a result, your agent should not just be looking to shuffle some papers and collect a paycheck.
+Additionally, it is imperative that the Malaysia My Second Home Agent that you procure is intimately familiar with your situation.
+Therefore, if complications arise they can diligently rectify the situation.

 Malaysia My Second Home Agent Facts: